 Environment Isolation with Pixi and Conda

-The pixi.toml manifest serves as the single source of truth for geospatial build environments.
-Channel priority and strict version pinning are non-negotiable for spatial packages.
-Conda-forge must be explicitly prioritized to avoid ABI conflicts between system-provided libraries and compiled Python extensions.
-A production-grade configuration isolates build-time dependencies from runtime requirements, preventing unnecessary bloat in final wheel artifacts.
-Refer to Configuring pixi environments for wheel building for exact channel ordering, solver flags, and platform-specific overrides.
+The pixi.toml manifest is the single source of truth for the build environment.
+Channel priority and strict version pinning are non-negotiable for spatial packages: conda-forge must be explicitly prioritised to avoid ABI conflicts between system-provided libraries and compiled Python extensions, and build-time dependencies must be isolated from runtime requirements so they never bloat the final wheel.

 [project]